Bal Thackeray: Views

 Bal Thackeray at 70th Master Dinanath Mangeshkar Awards in 2012.

-Thackeray declared that he was not against every Muslim, but only those who reside in this country but do not obey the laws of the land, considering such people to be traitors.
+Thackeray declared that he was not against every Muslim, but only those who reside in India but do not obey the laws of the land, considering such people to be traitors.
 The Shiv Sena is viewed by the media as being Islamophobic, though Shiv Sena members officially reject this accusation.
 When explaining his views on Hindutva, he equated Islam with violence and called on Hindus to fight terrorism and fight Islam.
 In an interview with Suketu Mehta, he called for the mass expulsion of illegal Bangladeshi Muslim migrants from India and for a visa system to enter Mumbai, the Indian National Congress state government had earlier during the Indira Gandhi declared national emergency considered a similar measure.

 He told India Today "[Muslims] are spreading like a cancer and should be operated on like a cancer.
 The country...should be saved from the Muslims and the police should support them [Hindu Maha Sangh] in their struggle just like the police in Punjab were sympathetic to the Khalistanis."
 However, in an interview in 1998, he said that his stance had changed on many issues that the Shiv Sena had with Muslims, particularly regarding the Babri Mosque or Ram Janmabhoomi issue: "We must look after the Muslims and treat them as part of us."
 He also expressed admiration for Muslims in Mumbai in the wake of the 11 July 2006 Mumbai train bombings perpetrated by Islamic fundamentalists.
 In response to threats made by Abu Azmi, a leader of the Samajwadi Party, that accusations of terrorism directed at Indian Muslims would bring about communal strife, Thackeray said that the unity of Mumbaikars (residents of Mumbai) in the wake of the attacks was a slap to fanatics of Samajwadi Party leader Abu Asim Azmi and that Thackeray salute[s] those Muslims who participated in the two minutes' silence on 18 July to mourn the blast victims.
 Again in 2008 he wrote: "Islamic terrorism is growing and Hindu terrorism is the only way to counter it.
 We need suicide bomb squads to protect India and Hindus."
 He also reiterated a desire for Hindus to unite across linguistic barriers to see a Hindustan for Hindus and to bring Islam in this country down to its knees.